psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 #### Getting started with ZIO

-In [the previous article]({{site.baseurl}}/design-a-pager/) we have defined services that we have to implement.
+In [the previous article]({{site.baseurl}}/design-a-pager/) we have defined logical services that we have to implement.
+Now we have to implement them.

-Let's begin with the service definition.
-I will use [module pattern](https://zio.dev/docs/howto/howto_use_module_pattern) to structure the application.
+To structure the application services I will use [module pattern](https://zio.dev/docs/howto/howto_use_module_pattern).
 Every module will be expressed as a trait.
 Inside of this trait, we have a service definition, which we will be overridden by the implementation(s).
 It is recommended to use descriptive names in the service definition to avoid name clashes.
 We will create instances of the service dependency tree at the very top level in `Main` class and compilator won't allow having name collisions.